 The fanny packs above are built for everyday and light outdoor use, but there are also plenty of more specialized designs made for running, fishing, biking, and more.
 Dakine is a longstanding leader in the mountain biking realm with a wide selection of packs that are purpose-built for cyclists, including their popular Hot Laps collection.
 Runners typically opt for minimalist, belt-style designs like the Amphipod AirFlow MicroStretch Plus or FlipBelt Classic to keep weight and bulk to a minimum while logging miles.
 Finally, Patagonia’s Guidewater Hip Pack 9L is a popular option among fly fishermen for its fully waterproof and submersible design, external lash points for securing extra gear, and pass-through sleeve that can fit a net.

 A final category worth having on your radar is hydration-equipped fanny packs, which are typically aimed at hikers, mountain bikers, and trail or mountain runners.
-Osprey has a healthy selection of singletrack-ready designs, including the reservoir-equipped Seral 4.
+Our favorite is CamelBak’s M.U.L.E.
+5 above, which comes with a quality 1.5-liter Crux reservoir and crosses over nicely for both hiking and biking.
+Osprey also has a healthy selection of singletrack-ready designs, including the reservoir-equipped Seral 4.
 Alternatively, many running-focused designs include small bottles rather than bladders, including Nathan’s Peak Hydration Waist Pack and UltrAspire’s Speedgoat 3.0.
 Finally, there are several larger and more feature-rich options for all-day adventures—from long bike rides to ultralight mountain missions—like Ultimate Direction’s Mountain Belt 5.0 and Mountainsmith’s Cona 4.
-None of these cross over particularly well for daily wear but make a lot of sense for athletes looking for a vest or pack alternative.
+None of these cross over particularly well for daily wear, but they make a lot of sense for athletes looking for a vest or pack alternative.

 Back to Our Top Fanny Pack Picks Back to Our Fanny Pack Comparison Table